 ]

+Here, there are two local variables, pin and out; the former is used to open a file stream to the kernel treepath for the GPIO pins and the value is stored the latter.
+In the Wolfram Language, output is suppressed by the ";" at the end of a line, so the last statement in readpin[] makes the function return the value of out.

 The last function wraps together turning the source on and off, discharging the capacitor and timing how long it takes to charge:

 measure[] := Module[{np = 1200, data = {}, tth},